Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Related Work

 \subsection{Video Anomaly Detection Techniques}

-Pioneer works analyze the trajectory of the agents (humans) in the frames to discriminate those distant from normality~\cite{calderara11,jiang11,li13}.
-We distinguish two classes of video anomaly detection (VAD) methods: latent- and reconstruction-based.
-VAD techniques also vary in terms of video representations and ours relates to human skeletal pose motions.
-All VAD works presented here adhere to the OCC protocol which simulates the scarcity of anomalies in real-world scenarios~\cite{khan14}.
+Pioneer works analyze the trajectory of the agents in the frames to discriminate those distant from normality \cite{calderara11,jiang11,li13}.
+Within recent literature, two major trends can be identified: latent- and reconstruction-based methods.
+VAD techniques also vary based on the type of input data they use, such as videos or human skeletal pose motions. \OUR, as all the VAD works presented in this section, adheres to the OCC protocol, which simulates the scarcity of anomalies in real-world scenarios~\cite{khan14}.

 \textbf{Latent-based VAD} methods identify abnormality according to a score extracted from a learned latent space whereby normality is supposedly mapped into a constrained volume, and anomalies are those latents lying outside, with a larger score (see~\cite{ruff18,scholkopf01,tax04,wang21} for an overview of latent-based AD). \citen{Sabokrou}~\cite{sabokrou17} propose a two-staged cascade of deep neural networks.
 First, they employ a stack of autoencoders that detects points of interest (POIs) while excluding irrelevant patches (e.g., background).
 Second, they identify anomalies by densely extracting and modeling discriminative patches at POIs.
-Notice that this work constraints normality to belong to a single mode and anomalies outside, thus, addressing the openset'ness of anomalies, but it hampers the multimodal and diversity~\cite{yuan20} aspect of normal motions.
+Notice that this work constrains normality to belong to a single mode and anomalies outside, thus, addressing the openset'ness of anomalies, but it hampers the multimodal and diversity~\cite{yuan20} aspect of normal motions.
 Contrarily, our work considers the multimodality of normal and abnormal motions.

-While \citen{Nguyen}~\cite{nguyen19} work for images, notice that they explore multimodal anomaly detection via multi-headed VAEs.
-Nevertheless, considering a fixed number of modes for reality amends multimodality only partially, as it misses to unleash its openset'ness.
-We are the first to adopt diffusion models which tend to have a full mode coverage when employing multiple generation steps (see Sec.~\ref{sec:discussion}).
+Notably, \citen{Nguyen}~\cite{nguyen19} propose an image-based technique exploring multimodal anomaly detection via multi-headed VAEs.
+However, considering a fixed number of modes for reality amends multimodality only partially, as it misses to unleash its openset'ness.
+Differently, we adopt diffusion models for their improved mode coverage and generate multiple futures, not being constrained on a fixed number of heads (see Sec.~\ref{sec:discussion}).